iretes/GEO-classification/README.md

 ### Recursive Feature Elimination

 Run the script `RFE.py` to apply [Recursive Feature Elimination](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html) and compare the performances of the classifiers over the dataset with the selected features.
 The performances and the selected feature will be saved in `.csv` files.
-Predictions made by classifiers will be serialized in the file `predictions.pkl`, to access them see the script `read_predictions.py`.
-The ids of the selected features will be saved in csv files (one for each classifier).
+The predictions made by the classifiers will be serialized in the file `predictions.pkl`, to access them see the script `read_predictions.py`.
+The ids of the selected features will be saved in `.csv` files (one for each classifier).
 ```
 python RFE.py [-h] --dataset DATASET --rac-params RAC_PARAMS --svm-params SVM_PARAMS
                     --rf-params RF_PARAMS --xgb-params XGB_PARAMS